yvasiyarov/swagger/README.md

     If -format="confluence", then a the API documentation will be saved in a single file using Atlassian's Confluence wiki syntax.
 Use -output to specify the fully qualified filename for the MarkDown file.
 (The default is API.confluence in the current directory).

-4. To run the generated swagger UI (assuming you left swaggerUiPath blank), copy/move the generated docs.go file to the same folder as web.go.
+4. To run the generated swagger UI (assuming you used -format="go"), copy/move the generated docs.go file to the same folder as web.go.
 Then:

     `go run web.go docs.go`

 5. Enjoy it :-)